tunahanpnr/sourcecode-indexer-apache-solr/README.md

 If you want to run solr with RAM index, you have to change your solrConfig.xml file with solr/solrConfig.xml which is in this repo.

-If you want to add more repo to index, you have to write these to indexer/Dockerfile.
-It is just indexing maven repo for now (because others have much bigger sizes, and it slows the process if you just want to try).

 Install maven on your system.
 Details can be found [here](https://maven.apache.org/install.html).

 Download or clone the source code.